khuongduybui/fresh-turnstile/README.md

 #### Protecting a form

 Add `<CfTurnstile sitekey="..." />` inside your form.
 A hidden input named `cf-turnstile-response` will be added to your form with the token value once a response is received from Turnstile.
-See the instructions in the server-side validation section further below for easy server-side handling.
+See the instructions in the [server-side validation](#server-side-validation) section further below for easy server-side handling.

 #### Disable implicit rendering

-Add the `disableImplicitRendering` option to your plugin declaration:
+Add the `disableImplicitRendering` option to your plugin declaration.
+(See the [installation](#installation) section above again for more information.)

 ```ts
 await start(manifest, {